The Best Term Life Insurance Companies

 New York Life is nearly on par with TIAA for financial strength, and it gives prospective buyers unparalleled flexibility when designing their policy: You can choose any term length between 10 and 20 years (although there’s no longer-term, 30-year option).
 You could buy a 16-year policy to coincide with the exact time your last child will graduate from college, or, say, an 11-year policy to match the age when your spouse’s pension kicks in.
 About the only thing that kept New York Life from sharing the top spot was its conversion privilege stipulation: If you decide to convert to a permanent policy after the first 10 years of your term, you’ll need to purchase a separate rider.

-And although New York Life requires that extra rider, it offers some nice perks for policyholders who decide to convert sooner.
-For instance, if you convert in the first five years of your term, you have the choice of either being insured as if you were still the same age as when you first bought the term policy (which could end up saving you significant money), or receiving a credit equal to one year of your term policy’s premium.
+And although New York Life requires that extra rider, it offers some perks for policyholders who decide to convert sooner.
+For instance, converting in the first five years of your term gives you the choice of either being insured as if you were the same age as when you first bought the term policy (which could save you significant money), or receiving a credit equal to one year of your term policy’s premium.

 Even though New York Life technically only offers term limits between 10 and 20 years, its Policy Purchase Option does allow you to buy a new replacement term policy at several set dates (like when you hit a certain age or experience certain life events) without a second medical exam.
 In this case, although the premium will increase somewhat based on your current age, your coverage will extend for longer, at lower rates, than if you waited to renew until the very end of your term.